wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 program_name
 ^^^^^^^^^^^^^

-It defines the name of the program with which the decoder is associated.
+It defines the name of the program which the decoder is associated with.
+The program name of a log will be obtained, if possible, in the pre-decoding phase.

 +--------------------+--------------------------------------------------------------------+
 | **Default Value**  | n/a                                                                |